mendix/docs/content/ats/howtos/cab-02-switch.md

 ![](attachments/create-unsupported-widget/cab-02-switch/highlighted-switch-mxname.png)

 When selecting which element to find, also remember that ATS clicks in the middle of an element.
-In this case, ATS does not click on the actual switch.
-This means you must use the [find widget child node](../refguide-ats-1/find-widget-child-node) action.
+In this case, ATS does not click the actual switch.
+This means you must use the [Find Widget Child Node](../refguide-ats-1/find-widget-child-node) action.
 This action is a combination of the [Find/Assert Widget](../refguide-ats-1/findassert-widget) and [Find Element by Sizzle](../refguide-ats-1/find-element-by-sizzle) actions, combining the best of both.
 It’s an official Mendix action, it has all the internal processes, and it uses a CSS/jQuery selector to find the child, which makes it flexible.

 Now check the different child nodes to find the one you need.
 While doing this, keep the [guidelines for creating a custom action](../bestpractices/guidelines-custom-action) in mind!
 It must be generic.
 Pick an element or element class that is always present, because you hard-code it into your action.
 Also, make sure the element is visible for the user so that ATS can click it.